gravitational/gravity/docs/6.x/cluster.md

 After the operation has been started, the regular `gravity plan` can be used to display the plan of the ongoing operation.

-In case of any intermediate failures, the command will abort and print the corresponding error message.
+In the case of any intermediate failures, the command will abort and print the corresponding error message.
 After fixing the issue, the operation can be resumed with:

 ```bsh
 $ sudo gravity gc --resume